EgoPvP/SaltyNUI/README.md

    BaseScript.TriggerEvent("SaltyNUI:TsNotActive");
  }
 ```
-to the OnMessage Event
+to the OnMessage Event (under case Command.StateUpdate)
+It should look somethings like [THIS](https://screens.egopvp.com/files/2020/05/30/devenv_58LaZ8WVeJ.png)

-- Goto Line 500 and add `BaseScript.TriggerEvent("SaltyNUI:TsNotActive");` to the OnDisconnected Event
+- Goto Line 500 and add `BaseScript.TriggerEvent("SaltyNUI:TsNotActive");` to the OnDisconnected Event (It should look like [THIS](https://screens.egopvp.com/files/2020/05/30/devenv_g5rbAJWpAH.png))
 - !!IMPORTANT!!
 COMPILE SALTYCHAT AGAIN AND RE-UPLAOD IT!

 These events gets triggered when Players close their Teamspeak Client and connect to a server / switch Channels